Difficult Bible Quiz about the Physical Bible

 c.
 Homer, the Greek writer.

-His work gives more evidence of the existence of Jesus and his disciples.
+This work provides more evidence of the existence of Jesus and his disciples.

 -